-The BCCI has postponed the upcoming Ranji Trophy, CK Nayudu Trophy and the senior women's T20 league for the 2021-22 season because of the rising Covid-19 cases in India.
-The Ranji Trophy and CK Nayudu Trophy were set to begin this month whereas the women's league was scheduled to start in February.
+The BCCI has postponed the upcoming Ranji Trophy, the Under-25 CK Nayudu Trophy and the senior women's T20 league for the 2021-22 season because of the rising Covid-19 cases in India.
+The Ranji Trophy and CK Nayudu Trophy were set to begin this month whereas the women's league was scheduled to start in late February.

 "BCCI does not want to compromise the safety of the players, support staff, match officials and other participants involved and hence, has decided to put the three tournaments on hold till further notice.
 The BCCI will continue to assess the situation and take a call on the start of the tournaments accordingly," BCCI secretary Jay Shah said in a release on Tuesday.